The Data Is In: Your Organization Should Be Asking for Feedback

 Chances are, you and your partner felt uneasy, maybe even threatened.
 The reason is hardly a mystery.
 Feedback conversations as they exist today activate a deep-seated threat response in the human brain.
 Even if it’s just a chat, our brains want us to flee.

-According to a new article in the NeuroLeadership Journal, research may be able to fix this broken aspect of professional life.
+According to a recent article in the NeuroLeadership Journal, research may be able to fix this broken aspect of professional life.

 In a study led by NYU psychologist and NLI senior scientist Tessa West, 62 participants at a major consultancy engaged in a mock one-on-one negotiation over the price of a biotechnology plant.
 Then they gave each other feedback on the other’s performance.
 Heart rate monitors listened all the while.